nvplus/itg-guide/index.md

 **Other Themes**
 - [DDR XX Starlight](https://zenius-i-vanisher.com/v5.2/thread?threadid=10433) - Custom a fanmade DDR theme.
 Uses DDR timing and lifebar mechanics.
-- [Simply Fantasy](https://github.com/jordando/Simply-Love-Tweaks/tree/fantasy) - Final Fantasy theme by Poog
+- [Simply Fantasy](https://github.com/jordando/Simply-Love-Tweaks/tree/fantasy) - A Simply Love mod by Poog which makes it look like the older Final Fantasy games.
+Only works on Simply Love 4.91 or below.
 - [GrooveNights SM5](https://github.com/JoseVarelaP/SM5-GrooveNights) -  Recreation of the classic 3.95 theme in SM5.